| Wheeling’s

 Alpha of Apostasy for a rather complete analysis of the entire Battle

 Creek apostasy.)
+This is

 followed by another article, trying to make trouble over the shut door.
+After that

 comes an accusatory letter by Albion Ballenger’s brother, who also